 Fatty liver disease rarely causes any symptoms, but it's an important warning sign that you're drinking at a harmful level.

 Fatty liver disease is reversible.
-If you stop drinking alcohol for 2 weeks, your liver should return to normal.
+If you stop drinking alcohol for some time (months or years), your liver should return to normal.

 Alcoholic hepatitis, which is unrelated to infectious hepatitis, is a potentially serious condition that can be caused by alcohol misuse over a longer period.